Turku PET Centre is a Finnish National Research Institute for the use of short-lived positron emitting isotopes in the field of medical research.

 All facilities are located in the University campus and clinics.
 The Centre consists of Accelerator Laboratory, Radiopharmaceutical chemistry laboratory, Preclinical and Clinical imaging laboratories.

 Currently, the centre employs about 200 staff members and investigators from various research fields.
-The facilities utilize 4 cyclotrons, 26 hot cells for GMP and non-GMP tracer production, 3 PET/CT scanners, 1 brain PET scanner (HRRT), PET/MRI (3.0T), 1 animal PET/CT scanner and digital ultrasound systems.
+The facilities utilize 4 cyclotrons, 26 hot cells for GMP and non-GMP tracer production, 3 PET/CT scanners, 1 brain PET scanner (HRRT), PET/MRI (3.0T), 2 animal PET/CT scanner and digital ultrasound systems.
+The most recent scanner is the total body PET/CT, Siemens Vision Quadra.

 The Centre has two major functions, high quality scientific research and diagnostic service for the whole country.